 An undercounter refrigerator provides space-saving storage where you need to keep cold items handy, like at the bar or a fryer station.
 Similarly, refrigerated chef bases have reinforced tops to hold equipment like countertop fryers and griddles, while worktop refrigerators typically have a backsplash to contain spills and provide a place to do light prep work.

-Back bar coolers hold bottled beverages and drinks for your bartenders to quickly grab a bottle or can and serve.
+Back bar coolers hold bottled or canned beverages, allowing your bartenders to quickly grab a drink and serve customers.
 Choose one with glass doors so your patrons can get a glimpse of their choices, or choose an energy-efficient solid door model.
 If you only want to store bottles in bulk, consider a bottle cooler, which has a sliding top lid and can hold up to hundreds of bottles.

-A draft beer system lets you provide frosty brews from up to 4 kegs.
-These are perfect in establishments that want to have a few beers on tap without the need for a larger walk-in cooler.
+A draft beer system lets you provide frosty brews from up to four kegs.
+This type of commercial refrigeration is perfect for establishments that want to have a few beers on tap without the need for a larger walk-in cooler.
 Complement your draft beer system with a glass chiller to serve up brews in frosty mugs.

 Drop in coolers come in three varieties: ice well, cold wall, and forced air.
 Ice well units include no refrigeration components; they must be filled with ice and typically include drains to empty the water when the ice melts.
 Cold wall units have refrigerant lines running through their walls, so they offer maximum cold contact with products.
-Forced air units, like most other refrigerated equipment, blow cold air around their contents to keep them cool.
+Forced air units, like most other types of commercial refrigeration, blow cold air around their contents to keep them cool.

 A frost top is the drop-in's flat-surfaced cousin, which sits flush with the counter and cools products placed on top of it.
 These are great in a retail environment or a serving line where you'll be holding packaged items.
 Some hot and cold combination drop-ins include a cold and a hot section for displaying both types of food.
 Others can be switched between the two.
 Either way, they provide a flexible option if you'll be serving many different kinds of food throughout the day.